17 must-try newborn photo ideas and expert tips

 10. Celebrate the season

-Why not evoke your baby’s birth season with natural (or store-bought!) beauty?
-And as a general rule, flowers always make great newborn photography props.
+Why not evoke your baby’s birth season with natural (or store-bought!) beauty like this fall-inspired photo from Captured Moments by Stephanie?
+And as a general rule, leaves always make great newborn photography props.

 11. Capture the real moments